r-nikhil/r-nikhil.github.io/_pages/about.md

 #### Short resume

+- 2025-Present
+  - Doing some AI stuff at Accel
-- These days(2024-)
+- 2024
-  - Jan-Nov 2024: Leading product for DynamoEval.
+  - Led product for DynamoEval.
 An LLM evaluation suite for detecting data leakages, hallucinations, compliance/goverance issues and other security vulnerabilities.
 - 2018-2023
     - Led the product and business for the Poker app in Paytm and scaled it to a $10m biz
     - Trading and yeild farming across all DeFi protocols